David Tao: Black Tangerine (2002)

 What set Black Tangerine apart was the strong social commentary, including a track consisting of various actual Taiwanese news snippets of unrelated family tragedies and public incidents, placing the state of Taiwanese society in a somewhat negative point of view.

-Dear God tells about the sadness of Tao regarding a mother of a victim who has died in 911 and stared at her son's picture and expected him to revive.
-Tao uses his song as weapon to bitterly criticize terrorists.
-Also, this song expressed Tao's voice that love was gradually neglected by this society; more and more people concern about money and drama more than love and equality today.
-Melody was written for his ex-girlfriend.
-Tao has described his feelings towards Melody through a monologue in his music video, "When you saw someone that gave you the same feeling of your first love in your sixteens, you gonna know that she is the right one".
-This song was one of the two songs he actually admitted to be dedicated to his ex-girlfriends.

-Black Tangerine won various awards in Asia but was, incidentally, overlooked for the Golden Melody Awards in Taiwan, where the album was originally intended for.
+Black Tangerine won various awards in Asia but was incidentally overlooked for the Golden Melody Awards in Taiwan, for which the album was originally intended.

-Tao has since held a series of successful concerts in Hong Kong, Taiwan, Malaysia and Singapore in 2003, having already won many fans over with his signature simplistic style.
+Tao has since held a series of concerts in Hong Kong, Taiwan, Malaysia and Singapore in 2003.

 The Great Leap (2005)

 In 2005, Tao released his fourth album, The Great Leap.
 It earned four nominations at 17th Golden Melody Awards and won the "Best Album Award".

 Notable songs in the album include: